Why Data Governance is Essential for the Insurance Industry

 • Data breaches: Sensitive data distributed across silos makes security more difficult and gives malicious actors more opportunities to infiltrate your system.

-• Fines or penalties: Noncompliance with regulations, like the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA), can lead to fines and penalties if the insurer can’t delete data or prevent unauthorized access – often totalling in the hundreds of millions of dollars.
+• Fines or penalties: Noncompliance with regulations, like the GDPR and the Health Insurance Portability and Accountability Act (HIPAA), can lead to fines and penalties if the insurer can’t delete data or prevent unauthorized access – often totalling in the hundreds of millions of dollars.

 Many insurance companies struggle with implementing a data governance strategy because they lack the necessary technology, people, and processes.
 Insurers have been collecting data for years, often relying on internal data sources rather than public databases.
 Consolidating this historical data into a single location becomes overwhelming without the right support in place.